sav-che/TL-2/Authors/Zahlbruckner, Johann (Baptist) {std. J. Zahlbr.}.md

-> [!cite] BHL link: this entry starts at [page 510](https://www.biodiversitylibrary.org/item/103250#page/570/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 510](https://www.biodiversitylibrary.org/page/33066850) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Zahlbruckner, Johann \[Baptist\] (1782-1851), Austrian botanist and mineralogist; in the service of Johann of Austria from 1808, from 1818 as private secretary, accompanying the archduke on his many travels. (*J. Zahlbr.*).
+Zahlbruckner, Johann \[Baptist\] (1782-1851), Austrian botanist and mineralogist; in the service of Johann of Austria from 1808, from 1818 as private secretary, accompanying the archduke on his many travels.
+**Abbreviated name**: *J. Zahlbr.*

 #### Herbarium and types